samordera/samordera/README.md

+# I'm Sam👋
-## I'm Sam and you're looking at my software dev web footprints👋
+## This is where you can find my software dev footprint on the web.

 - 🔭 I’m currently working on ![pack.com](https://drive.google.com/thumbnail?id=1O8f-bHOIdKoaQpsimfiZXS2MydJXYs8u)